 Your right to appeal

-If your child has been refused a place at a Nishkam School and you are unhappy with the alternative you have been offered, you have the right to appeal against the decision of the admissions authority.
+If your child has been refused a place at Nishkam School West London and you are unhappy with the alternative you have been offered, you have the right to appeal against the decision of the admissions authority.
 The right to appeal is given under the School Standards and Framework Act, 1998.
 Please note that you must have applied for the school place through the Admissions Team before you can appeal.
 You can only make one appeal per school, in a single academic year, unless there are changed circumstances.

 When will my appeal be heard?